-Professional Responsibilities
+1.0 Professional Responsibilities

-- 1. Faculty members have certain rights, duties and responsibilities which derive from their positions as teachers and scholars and which reflect the rightful expectations of St. Francis Xavier University, the Faculty members and the students. - 2.
-The responsibilities of Faculty members shall be an appropriate combination of: - a) dissemination of knowledge through undergraduate and/or, graduate teaching; - b) research, scholarly or other creative activities; and - c) academic service.

-The Dean may also request a Faculty member to assume other reasonable duties which are not in conflict with the Agreement.
+- 1.1 Faculty members have certain rights, duties and responsibilities which derive from their positions as teachers and scholars and which reflect the rightful expectations of the University, the Faculty members, and the students. - 1.2 The responsibilities of Faculty members shall be an appropriate combination of: - a) dissemination of knowledge through undergraduate and/or graduate teaching; - b) research, scholarly activity, or other creative activities; and - c) academic service. - 1.3 The Dean may also request a Faculty member to assume other reasonable duties which are not in conflict with the Agreement.
 There shall be consultation with Faculty members prior to the assignment of such duties.
-The pattern of these responsibilities may vary from individual to individual and from time to time, taking into account that for the majority of Faculty members, the principal duties will be in areas a) and b), and that for a Faculty member holding a research Chair, the principal duty will be in area b).
-St. Francis Xavier University shall make every reasonable attempt to facilitate the work of Faculty members.

-In cases where a Faculty member undertakes contract research as part of their responsibilities under item 2b) above, the specific terms of Article 2.7.2 apply.

-Specific conditions and expectations apply in cases where a Faculty member undertakes outside professional activities.
+The pattern of these responsibilities may vary from individual to individual and from time to time, taking into account that for the majority of Faculty members, the principal duties will be in areas 1.2 a) and 1.2 b) above, and that for a Faculty member holding a research Chair, the principal duty will be in area 1.2 b).
+The University shall make every reasonable attempt to facilitate the work of Faculty members. - 1.4 In cases where a Faculty member undertakes contract research as part of their responsibilities under item 1.2 b) above, the specific terms of Article 2.7.3 apply. - 1.5 Specific conditions and expectations apply in cases where a Faculty member undertakes outside professional activities.
 These conditions and expectations are described in Article 2.8 of this agreement.